Nutrition & Food Security

 Our specialist services:

-Technical assistance in support of affordable healthy diets in line with the Committee on Food Security Voluntary Guidelines on Food Systems and Nutrition
+• Technical assistance in support of affordable healthy diets in line with the World Health Organisations' Committee on Food Security's Voluntary Guidelines on Food Systems and Nutrition,

-GIZ Water and Energy for Food (WE4F) supports the increase of food production and income of smallholder farmers through a sustainable use of water and energy in food production in East Africa (Kenya Uganda, Ethiopia, Tanzania, Somalia, Rwanda, and Malawi).
-This WE4F initiative worked with existing and new promising innovations to support their next level of scaling (vertical and horizontal) in the water, energy and food/agriculture nexus, including contributing to the generation of knowledge and new methodologies.
+The GIZ-funded Water and Energy for Food (WE4F) programme supported improved food security and increased income of smallholder farmers through a more sustainable use of water and energy in food production in East Africa (Kenya Uganda, Ethiopia, Tanzania, Somalia, Rwanda, and Malawi).
+The initiative worked with existing and new promising innovations to support their next level of scaling (vertical and horizontal) in the water, energy and food/agriculture nexus, including contributing to the generation of knowledge and new methodologies.

 NIRAS provided technical assistance to solve challenges related to food security and agricultural production in terms of increasing resilience against climate change impacts and ensuring an efficient use of energy and water resources to produce, process, store and distribute food.
 NIRAS implemented four work packages including preparation and managing innovation calls for SME innovators, strengthening of business capacities of SME innovators, supporting SME innovators for access to finance and scaling-up of innovative solutions, and impact assessment of SMEs' innovations.